SoftLever/twitter-streaming-bot/README.md

 2. If a stream is already running, disconnect by killing the process running it.
 You can find the process id by running `ps aux | grep run_stream`.
 Then `sudo kill -9 <pid>`

 3. Finally, run the appropriate (as discussed above)

+**NOTE:** All the `docker-compose` commands have to be run in the project's root directory, `elonbot/`, where the compose file is located.